-I teach techniques that all watercolor painters, regardless of level of expertise, can add to their tool kit.
-It is my style to work interactively with workshop participants and I will be there with you to answer questions and address problems as they arise.
-We all make mistakes and all mistakes are correctable!
-Plan to have fun on this journey of watercolor exploration, as you watch your newly learned techniques paint your landscapes for you!
+Carol teaches approaches and techniques useful to all painters of watercolor, regardless of level of experience.
+Her classes are small as she prefers working interactively with every workshop participant.
+This helps her gauge her assistance to YOUR specific needs and to gently push you beyond your current level of painting ability.
+She will be there with you to answer questions, try new things, and address problems as they arise.
+Mistakes are made by everyone and are never a disaster, as all watercolour mistakes are correctable if you know how.
+Plan to have fun on this journey of watercolor exploration as you watch your newly learned techniques paint your landscapes for you!

 Carol Schulz received her first formal art training as an undergraduate at Northern Illinois University.
 After continued education in non-arts fields (two Master’s Degrees and a Ph.D.), she became an award-winning university professor teaching Anthropology at Alfred University in NY State.
 Then she moved into the private sector and rose to vice president of an international corporation in technology, research, and engineering.
 Upon her retirement, she once again took up the brushes, but this time in a medium new to her - watercolor.
 “Cover new ground throughout your life; there’s no sense in plowing the same field over and over!”